 Has it hit you yet?
 Are the pencils sharpened?
 Is your minivan ready?
 You’ve got this; it’s the First Day of School.

-There is always excitement and nerves the night before, whether you’re headed to kindergarten or college.
-The supply list has been shopped, shoes are sitting in anticipation next to the door, but there’s one thing looming: lunch.
+There are always excitement and nerves the night before, whether you’re headed to kindergarten or college.
+The supply list has been shopped, shoes are sitting in anticipation next to the door, but there’s still one thing looming: lunch.

 Packing a lunchbox can be an uninspiring experience if you don’t have access to a microwave or toaster oven.
-Cold lunches don’t have to limit your opportunities to be creative when there’s so many options to keep it fresh and delicious.
-With a bountiful box of goodies from local Texas producers, your lunchbox can be teeming with clean, locally sourced foods that inspire and feed the brain.
+But cold lunches don’t have to limit your opportunities to be creative when there are so many options to keep your mid-day meal fresh and delicious.
+With a bountiful box of goodies from Texas producers, your lunchbox can be teeming with clean, locally sourced foods that inspire and feed the brain.
 Read on for tips on how to build a better lunchbox!

 Win the Week with a Perfectly Packed Meal

 Go For Bento